 This program is ideal for adult learners, with fast-paced seven week courses that allow you to quickly gain career-enhancing skills.
-A graduate certificate in business analytics will be awarded upon successful completion of the required four courses.
+A graduate certificate in data analytics will be awarded upon successful completion of the required four courses (8.4 CEU's).

 - Complete the Application online

 - A current resume

 - Official transcript(s) from any college(s) you have attended

 Successful applicants for admission to the Data Analytics Graduate Certificate should

 - Have a minimum of a completed Bachelor’s Degree